TotomInc/node-express-mongo-rest-api/README.md

 - A third error-handler for all the other errors.

 If in development, the returned error (as a JSON response) will show the stacktrace to help you debug.

+### Testing and CI

+Jest is integrated with a sample test (`server/auth/auth.spec.ts`) to give you an idea.

+When running `yarn test`, a `/coverage` folder will be generated so you can take a look at the code-coverage by running `yarn serve-coverage`.

+CI is powered by GitHub Actions.
+The configuration file of the GitHub Action is located under `.github/workflow/build.yml`.

+### Linting + formatting

+Linting is done with ESLint and formatting with Prettier.

+There are already a set of ESLint rules which includes TypeScript best-practices, the `.eslintrc.js` extends the [`@totominc/eslint-config-typescript`](https://www.npmjs.com/package/@totominc/eslint-config-typescript) configuration.

+### Sentry

+[Sentry](https://sentry.io/) is integrated in the project.

+Make sure to define Sentry-related environment variables in your `.env` (project DSN, application token, organization, project, release).

+#### Releasing a new version

+- Update the `SENTRY_RELEASE` environment variable
+- Run `yarn release` or `yarn release:staging` depending on the environment you want

+Source-maps will be uploaded to Sentry in order to give more context to the errors, which will make debugging easier.

 ## License